Create a Search Component

 Next, you will be asked if you would like to adapt the names for the generation.

-If you answer "Yes", you can specify a name for the API in the following questions.
+If you answer Yes, you can specify a name for the resource/entity and the API components.
 This can be helpful if you want to customize an existing API.
-When changing names, make sure that you use the same custom names for the resource name and API service name for all generated components of the feature (search, details, create/update, delete), as these are shared.

 The generator creates a new search component within the specified feature module and set up the necessary structure and configurations.